chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 In this command, we are using the AWS OpsWorks CLI *describe-stacks* command to pull information about the stacks, pulling out just  DefaultInstanceProfileArn.

 Obtain the StackId of the stack we just created.
-If you are already using opsworks, you'll need to determine this and set STACK_ID appropriately.
+If you are already using AWS OpsWorks and have existing stacks, you'll need to determine this and set STACK_ID appropriately.

 ```
 STACK_ID=$(aws opsworks describe-stacks --query 'Stacks[*].StackId' --output text)
 ```

+We have created an **AWS OpsWorks stack** called **DjangoTestStack** that will contain the layers that we will create next.
+As a whole, this stack will represent the set of instances that we want to manage collectively.

+### Create your First Layer

+Next we will create our first layer.

+LAYER_ID=$(aws opsworks --region us-east-1 create-layer --stack-id $STACK_ID --type custom --name kustom --shortname kustom --output text)

 INSTANCE\_PROFILE_ARN --configuration-manager Name=Chef,Version=12 --stack-region us-west-2 --output text)
 LAYER_ID=$(aws opsworks --region us-east-1 create-layer --stack-id $STACK_ID --type custom --name kustom --shortname kustom --output text)